tinpotnick/project-mediaswitch/rtp/readme.md

 Configures both channels to mix together.

+### Transcoding

+For some scenarios we may not need to transcode.
+However we may need to transcode to more than one or more other CODECs.
+For example, we receive PCMA, which is part of a conference which there are 2 other clients.
+One asking for G722 and the other PCMU.
+This may also be the case in the future if we handle video.

+As this is the case, the sender channel should always be responsible for transcoding.
+This way as the sender will know about it's multiple receivers it can transcode for all receivers.
+If there are 2 requiring the same CODEC we only need to transcode once.
+We can also keep the intermediate L16 for the different CODECs.

+### Measurement

+How are we going to measure it.
+It - the workload.
+Using any strategy it would be impossible to balance workload across all CPUs evenly.
+In fact - a multi thread application would probably be more successful at this than this strategy.
+We probably need to report back to our control server a number indicative of if we are at capacity or not.

 ## Control Server

 Each control server can farm out RTP sessions to any number of RTP servers it knows about.
 It should have control about which server it uses and also have the ability to spin up extra resources if required in cloud environments.